Skip to content

 Unitree Robotics integration

-Unitree Robotics manufactures quadruped and humanoid robots with SDKs for movement control.
-Their hardware serves inspection, security, and research applications.
-However, like most robotics platforms, they focus on hardware control rather than operational workflow management.
+Unitree Robotics builds quadruped and humanoid robots with SDKs for movement control.
+Their hardware covers inspection, security, and research.
+But like most robotics platforms, they focus on hardware control - not operational workflow management.
+That’s where Tallyfy could fit in.

 Quadruped robots:

-• Go2: Consumer quadruped starting at $1,600 with AI vision capabilities
+• Go2: Consumer quadruped with AI vision (Air, Pro, and Edu variants)

 Humanoid robots: